Assessing the Environmental Health of Streams in Washington

 abstract background image with blue overlay

-The 2015 high-resolution (1-meter) NOAA C-CAP land cover data have been highly valuable for determining the types of land cover along the stream buffers and in the selected subbasins that drain to streams.
-Differences in land cover characteristics are used to evaluate the influence of the county’s population growth and development changes on observed stream health conditions and variability.
+NOAA C-CAP high-resolution land cover data have been highly valuable for determining types of land cover along the waterways; differences in land cover characteristics help officials evaluate the influence of the county’s population growth and development changes.
+County officials then use this information to develop stream health reports.
+Since 2018, these reports have helped the county focus resources to protect healthy waters and improve impaired ones.

 Land cover classifications for the French Basin